mohamedhossam822/Problem-Solving/README.md

 * Creating an Adjacency Matrix or Adjacency List can be helpful and the latter will be used more than often.
 * A* can be useful if you want to get the min distance from 4 points to point x (you only need 1 point).
 * Take care if the graph is directed or undirected(helps in making the list)
+* Bipartition is when you want to divide some nodes in a graph into 2 sets where there are no cycles between odd number of nodes(think of colouring)
 ### BFS
 * Mostly used when getting min path from point A to all points in a graph
 * Use a table with min distances & updated it on finding a smaller value